Housing in remote Aboriginal communities

 If you need to move back to a community where you have cultural or family ties, contact the local Housing SA office.

-Your application for a house will be assessed by Housing SA and the local Aboriginal community.
-This is to ensure that you are eligible for housing.
+Your application for a house will be assessed by Housing SA and the local Aboriginal community to ensure that you are eligible for housing.

 You will receive a letter telling you if your application has been accepted or not.

 If your application is approved, you will be notified when a suitable house is available.
-Bring any forms or documents with you that have been requested by Housing SA so that your rent can be calculated and a tenancy agreement for the new house signed.
+Bring any forms or documents with you that Housing SA asked for, so your rent for the new house can be calculated and a tenancy agreement signed.

 Living in a Housing SA house in your community